Unsupervised discovery of Interpretable Visual Concepts: Proposed methods

 Intuitively, this position represents the patch where the CNN reacted the most (see Figure~~\ref{fig:method1}~\textbf{(3)}).

-\subsection{Dimension characterization by the dataset}
+\subsubsection{Dimension characterization by the dataset}

 We have limited (local) information if we use only one image to characterize dimensions.
 Therefore, we incorporate more images in the process.
-Instead of having the feature map's dimensions characterized by only one image's patches, we repeat the process \laurent{with} more images to obtain multiple characterizations.
+Instead of having the feature map's dimensions characterized by \revTwo{patches of a single image}, we repeat the process \laurent{with} more images to obtain multiple characterizations.
 We can then define as \textquote{concept} the set of features activated at (almost) the same location for each image of $\dataset$ (see Figure~~\ref{fig:method1}~\textbf{(4)}).
 In other words, by defining the \emph{representative} of the $\numfeature^{th}$ feature:

-we obtain a vector in a space (of dimension $2 \nbimages$) which satisfies the property that when two features $\numfeature^1$ and $\numfeature^2$ are physically near to each other in the images of $\dataset$, their representatives will be located near to each other, and conversely.
+we obtain a vector in a space (of dimension $2 \nbimages$) which satisfies the property that when two features $\numfeature^1$ and $\numfeature^2$ are physically near to each other in the images of $\dataset$, their representation will be \revFour{near each} other, and \revFour{\textit{vice-versa}}.

-\subsection{Decomposition of feature space into concepts}
+\subsubsection{Decomposition of feature space into concepts}

-We use the ensemble of characterizations of a feature map's dimension to create a feature vector representing it.
-If two dimensions have similar feature vectors, they activate in similar patches for most of the images.
+We use the \revFour{set} of characterizations of a feature map's dimension to create a feature vector representing it.
+If two dimensions have similar feature vectors, they activate in similar patches for most images.
 We consider them the same concept.
 Therefore, we cluster the feature vectors for all feature map's dimensions to obtain the groups of concepts.
-This allows us to find the concepts using any clustering algorithm (\laurent{in this paper}, we used $K$-means) to obtain the \emph{maximal activation groups} (MAG):
+This allows us to find the concepts using any clustering algorithm (\laurent{in this paper}, we \revFour{use} $K$-means) to obtain the \emph{Maximal Activation Groups} (MAG):

 Each term $\MAG(k)$ is what we formally define as a \emph{$\dataset$-relative concept}.
-They are relative to $K$ and to the used clustering algorithm.
-Thanks to them, we can understand the \emph{global} behaviour of the CNN.
+They are relative to $K$ and to the clustering algorithm used.
+Thanks to them, we can understand the \emph{global} behavior of the CNN.